 TGA - regulatory changes to custom-made medical devices

-The TGA is changing the way that custom-made medical devices are regulated in Australia.
+The TGA has changed the way that custom-made medical devices are regulated in Australia.

 Latest update